Guide to the Online Letters of T. S. Eliot, Volume 3: 1926-1927

 New Spring Coat

-The volume’s portrayal of Eliot’s personal and professional life as a frayed, disordered patchwork finds a darkly comical and visceral parallel in his correspondence with Mary Culpin on 3 June 1927.
+The volume’s portrayal of Eliot’s personal and professional life as a frayed, disordered patchwork finds a darkly comical parallel in his correspondence with Mary Culpin on 3 June 1927.

 Culpin: ‘Was your dog ill last week?
 He evidently bit a large piece out of my new spring coat.
 I suppose it’s too late now to recover the fragments.’